Mohtashim Rasheed

-Mohtashim Rasheed Dar (Urdu: محتشم رشید ڈار) (born 22 September 1968), known as Mohtashim Rasheed, also spelled as Mauhtashim Rasheed, is a Pakistani cricket coach and a former cricketer.
+Mohtashim Rasheed Dar (Urdu: محتشم رشید ڈار) (born 22 September 1968), known as Mohtashim Rasheed, also spelled as Mauhtashim Rasheed, is a Pakistani cricket coach and former cricketer.

 Domestic career

 Rasheed made his List A debut for House Building Finance Corporation against the National Bank of Pakistan on 29 October 1993 in the Patron's Trophy.
 He made his first-class debut for House Building Finance Corporation against United Bank Limited on 6 November 1993 in the Patron's Trophy.
 Rasheed played domestic cricket until 2005.